 We provide a coherent Careers Education programme delivered through the tutorial system, with additional input from careers specialists and employers.
 Work in Key Stage 3 is aimed at helping students make informed choices about GCSE options, while at Key Stage 4 students receive specific, relevant and timely information so that they can decide on their Post 16 choices.
 Once in the Sixth Form we explore the full range of choices available Post 18 including university choices, job-seeking skills for employment or apprenticeships and opportunities to take a Gap Year.
 All Year 12 take part in a compulsory week’s work experience and students can also opt for voluntary work on Thursday afternoons.

 We foster close relationships with a number of local employers and work closely with them to offer job-related work experience or opportunities across all year groups.
 So, for example, we run weekly lunchtime sessions when an external organisation or employer is invited in to give a talk about a specific career area.

-A professionally trained Careers Adviser is available for 1:1 careers guidance interviews for students in Years 11 to 13 where they are able to discuss the full range of choices available to them.
+A professionally trained Careers Adviser is available for 1:1 careers guidance interviews for students where they are able to discuss the full range of choices available to them.

 Mrs Steele is the Careers leader for the school, to contact her please email SteeleJ@hsfg.org

 Mrs Trickey is the Careers Co-ordinator in school and is available in school on Mondays and Tuesdays, to contact her please email email@example.com